 The best off-lead dog walk near Melbourne is in the Dandenong Ranges – Old Olinda Golf Course

 The Olinda golf course ceased being used to play golf some years ago and is currently being used by many people for walking, with and without dogs.
 It is an expansive area with stunning views, pack a picnic maybe and enjoy this special spot.
-From the golf course, it is easy to connect with Rock Track and the Hamer Arboretum (on-lead).
+From the golf course, it is easy to connect with Mathias Track, Rock Track, and the Hamer Arboretum (on-lead).

 Another great spot for off-lead walking is in Emerald at ‘Pepis Land’ Find the location on our map.